 Generally speaking, older Centurion and Tige boats tend to perform quite well for wakesurfing once set up correctly, and offer among the best engine reliability if adequately maintaind.

-An alternative approach to leaning the boat with ballast bags (Amazon) to create a surfable wake is to weight the boat evenly and use a surf gate.
+An alternative approach to leaning the boat with ballast bags (check them out on Buywake) to create a surfable wake is to weight the boat evenly and use a surf gate.
 Again, Centurion and Tige boats are known to perform well with this type of setup.
 Finding the right weighing for the desired wake takes a bit of time whatever the boat.

 A V-drive (e.g. the VLX or Vride) typically gives you a narrow enough wake for wakeboarding/wakesurfing with smooth ramp and easier wake-to-wake transitions.
 Finding a well-cared one under $30K, however, takes a bit of patience since these boats tend to sell fast.
 You’ll generally have more choice if you’re ready to do some interior refurbishing.

 In general, stay away from boats used in salt/brackish water unless you can be sure good care was taken and you’re getting a solid discount.